Kambhampadu, Pedakurapadu mandal

-Kambhampadu is a village in the Guntur district of the Indian state of Andhra Pradesh in Macherla mandal of Guntur revenue division.
+Kambhampadu is a village in the Palnadu district of the Indian state of Andhra Pradesh in Macherla mandal of Guntur revenue division.

 Government and politics

 Kambhampadu gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The ward members are headed by a Sarpanch.
 The village forms a part of Andhra Pradesh Capital Region and is under the jurisdiction of APCRDA.

 Education

 As of the academic year 2018–19, the village had two Mandal Parishad schools.